We will deliver quality services and supports for autistic people through our exceptional workforce, enhanced infrastructure and sustainable growth.

-A life of participation, opportunity and choice for people on the autism spectrum.
+A life of participation, opportunity and choice.

-Within our diagnostic service, we use the terminology ‘Autism Spectrum Disorder (ASD)’, as this is terminology used within the Diagnostic Statistician’s Manual (Fifth Edition) and within the National Guideline for the Assessment and Diagnosis of Autism Spectrum Disorder in Australia.
-Within school-based services, if referring to a verification, Autism Queensland will discuss ‘Autism Spectrum Disorder’ in keeping in line with the education sector.
+Please note, when referring to the diagnosis, we may use ‘Autism Spectrum Disorder (ASD)’, as this is terminology in the Diagnostic Statistician’s Manual (Fifth Edition) and within the National Guideline for the Assessment and Diagnosis of Autism Spectrum Disorder in Australia.
+Additionally, when referencing verification in the education system we may refer also Autism Spectrum Disorder or ASD.

 Her Excellency the Honourable Dr Jeannette Young AC PSM, Governor of Queensland was sworn in as the 27th Governor of Queensland on 1 November 2021.
 Autism Queensland is honoured to have her patronage.